d6y/lift-cookbook/docs/0350-Pipelline/0400-Stream.md

 LiftRules.dispatch.append(Numbers)
 ```

-Visiting `http://127.0.0.1:8080/numbers` will start producing the integers from 1, with a 200 status code.
+Visiting `http://127.0.0.1:8080/numbers` will generate a 200 status code and start producing the integers from 1.

-For more control there are a variety of signatures for `OutputStreamResponse` including the most general:
+For more control over status codes, headers and cookies, there are a variety of signatures for the `OutputStreamResponse` object.
+For the most control, create an instance of the `OutputStreamResponse` class:

 ```scala
 case class OutputStreamResponse(